andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

     cd ..

-This keyword in particular will be frequently used in scripts and for-loops, when you need a shorthand for change directories using relative paths.
+This keyword in particular will be frequently used in scripts and for-loops, when you need a shorthand for changing directories using relative paths.

 .. figure:: Desktop_Folder.png